dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The people who make you smile from just seeing them, those are my favorite people.**
+**The best way to gain self-confidence is to do what you are afraid to do.**

-Koi Fresco
+Swati Sharma